Tree of Might

 "You are here by condemned—found guilty to your charges and your failure," the Iwa woman continues.
-"Haruno Sakura, you are to be executed as is Uchiha Sasuke."
+"Haruno Sakura, you and your fellow member of Team Seven, Uchiha Sasuke, are to be executed."

 "No!
 You can't—"

 She is cut off by her own gasp as a senbon pierces into her chest.
 She slowly looks down, watching as the senbon drips a purple liquid—poison.
+In another circumstance, she'd be able to release her Seal and save herself.
+In another life, she'd be able to save them both.
+But not in this one and she knows it.
 She shudders, exhaling as she drops to her knees, torso leaning back, head tilted back as she stares up at the ceiling.

 "Sakura!"
 Sasuke calls out behind her, his chains singing a hymn as they rattle with his movements.

 Sakura is still coherent enough to watch as another senbon is thrown—lodging into Sasuke's own chest.

 She gasps, again, raising a hand up and reaching for her councilmen just as they begin to walk away.
 She drops her hand when they are out of reach and out of sight, turning towards Sasuke and crawling towards him.

 "Poison," she whispers, stumbling and falling onto him.
 The senbon digs deeper into her chest.
 "I—I'm sorry."